gbgabo/wildberries/src/content/port/discord.md

 2. Extract it
 3. Place it inside /path/to/BetterDiscord/themes
 4. Activate it by going to the Discord Settings menu and on BetterDiscord -> Themes, you should see the theme click the enable button

-## Info

-1. It works on Betterdiscord, Vencord and Vesktop, it should also work on other Discord clients.
-2. Special thanks to MrTipson on GitHub for the base.css https://github.com/MrTipson/DiscordCSS

 ## Troubleshoot